flutter-news-app-full-source-code/core/README.md

 ---

-### 👑 Role-Based Feature Entitlements
+### 👑 Tier-Based Feature Entitlements

-Define granular, role-based limits for features like saved feed filters, and notification subscriptions.
+Define granular, tier-based limits for features like saved feed filters, notification subscriptions, and daily interaction quotas.

 > **Your Advantage:** A flexible and scalable way to create value tiers, encouraging users to upgrade for more powerful personalization capabilities.